wilkos-dans/notify-documentation/webroot/content/scenarios/overlay_journal_endorses_preprint/3/index.md

 ---
-title: Recommendation Announcement (including reviews)
+title: Endorsement Announcement (with link)
-description: The overlay journal notifies the repository of a recommendation of a preprint and links to review(s).
+description: The overlay journal notifies the repository that a resource has been endorsed, and provides a link to evidence of that endorsement.
 date: "2021-03-08"
 scope: notify
 position: 3